geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The Sylphs retire, and trembling with affright,
 The Gnomes malignant eye the unusual light.*

-'Twas night's meridian ; on the tranquil scene
+'Twas night's meridian; on the tranquil scene
 Pale Cynthia shed her silver ray serene,
 And scarce a zephyr breath 'd their sweets to bear From countless flowers that scent the Alpine air;